chipsalliance/chisel/docs/src/cookbooks/naming.md

 ### I want to force a signal (or instance) name to something, how do I do that?

-Use the `.suggestName` method, which is on all classes which subtype 'Data'.
+Use the `.suggestName` method, which is on all classes which subtype `Data`.

 ### All this prefixing is annoying, how do I fix it?